 - loss of appetite

 One of the biggest concerns that can happen very quickly, is that your dog will become extremely dehydrated.
-The diarrhea and vomiting is usually the main cause of the dehydration.
+The diarrhea and vomiting is usually the main cause

 The most deadly part of Parvo is dehydration and most dogs that die from Parvo, die from extreme dehydration.

 When Parvo hits, it hits big and one day your dog will appear totally fine then quickly become very sick.
 These symptoms can come on quickly and if not treated fast enough, dogs can die within 48-72 hours.
 It is critical that you get your dog to a Veterinarian asap.